 VIDEO GAMES, TOYS, BICYCLES, MUSIC, ADULT SOFTWARE

-This is probably more useful for those staying in Japan, but one can also find bicycles on the sixth floor, including electric
+This is probably more useful for those staying in Japan, but one can also find bicycles on the sixth floor, including electric power assisted ones, and decent road bikes.
+Finally, this floor contains fitness equipment, such as aero bikes and even protein powder.

 YODOBASHI AKIBA: 7TH FLOOR

-his floor contains everything else.
+This floor contains everything else.
 Fashion items and accessories can be found here, as well as eyewear and books.
 More importantly, there is an Apple repair counter in case you’ve run into problems with your beloved iPhone or MacBook.

 YODOBASHI AKIBA: 8TH FLOOR